A-Jordan-95/COP4521_python_project/README.md

         - once all pieces found can use the computer to open the "vault" or something similar to the next level.
         - maybe have player use computer to answer a computer sciencey question to "unlock" next level?
           - i.e. what is proper syntax for python for loop, etc.

 WORKLOAD:
-  - necessary tasks to split up: (PUT YOUR NAME AFTER STUFF YOU WANT TO DO!)
+  - necessary tasks to split up:
     - 1. gathering/drawing graphics for the following sprites:
       - player/s
       - enemy/ies